Rhubarb Sauce

 Print Friendly and PDF

 This old-fashioned rhubarb sauce is wonderful when spread on toast or English muffins, but it’s just as good drizzled on ice cream or yellow cake.
-It’s always an easy way to use and freeze your rhubarb.
+Importantly, it’s an easy way to use and freeze rhubarb.

 A few notes:

-• If you wish, you can try the recipe with less sugar or substitute with an articifical sweetener, but we like the original recipe.
+• You can try the recipe with less sugar or substitute an artificial sweetener if you wish, but we like the original recipe.

-• Some people used to enjoy rhubarb sauce much like applesauce!
-You can add nutmeg to the top of you like.
+• Some people used to enjoy rhubarb sauce, much like applesauce!
+You can add nutmeg to the top if you like.

-• Store in the freezer if you wish, and then it’s convenient to have on hand for unexpected coffee guests.
+• You can store it in the freezer if you wish, and it’s convenient to have it on hand for unexpected coffee guests.

 • Otherwise, keep the rhubarb sauce in the fridge.
 It won’t last long!